-Each class displays a chart made up of gold, silver, green, yellow and red card on their wall.
-The pupil starts the day on the green panel.
+Each class displays a chart made up of gold, silver, green, yellow, and red card on their wall.
+The pupils always start the day on the green panel.
 If the pupil's behaviour is positive the pupil's icon will be moved up the chart to silver and so on.
 At the end of the day if an EYFS pupil is on silver or gold they will receive the corresponding colour star sticker, Pre-Prep and Prep pupils will receive one house point for silver and two for gold.
-At the end of each day the pupils' names will be reset on green.
-If however a pupil's behaviour is not in line with the class charter they will be given a verbal warning.
-If the behaviour continues then they will be placed on yellow and then onto red.
-For pupils placed on yellow or red a card will be given to them which will go to lessons that are taught by specialist staff.
-Pupils on red in EYFS will be given thinking time whereas Pre-Prep pupils will have 5 minutes withdrawn from Golden Time.
-Prep pupils will miss the following morning break with timeout on 'The Wall'.
+A pupil will only achieve gold with the consent of the class teacher.
+At the end of each day, the pupils' names will be reset on green.
+If, however a pupil's behaviour is not in line with the class charter, they will be given a verbal warning.
+If the behaviour continues, then they will be placed on yellow and then onto red.
+For pupils placed on yellow or red, a card will be given to them which will go to lessons that are taught by specialist staff.
+Pupils on red in EYFS will be given thinking time, whereas Pre-Prep pupils will have 5 minutes withdrawn from Golden Time.
+Prep pupils will miss the next break time, be it that day or the next, with timeout on 'The Wall'.
+Pupils who find themselves on red do have the opportunity to move back up the chart that day, however the sanction for the next break time remains regardless.